D4WKINS/D4WKINS/README.md

-<b>Guess You could say Im a creator at heart that's devoted to his craft.<br>
+<b>Guess You could say I'm a creator at heart that's devoted to his craft.<br>
 My interest lies In building useful web applications & software that serves a particular purpose or need.
 <h3> Im available to work with non-profit organisations that could use the help :)</h3>
 </b>